Single-use cups, containers, and other debris along the edge of Pala Lagoon.

 Region: Pacific Islands

-Arizona State University , with the support of the NOAA Marine Debris Program, and in partnership with the American Samoa Environmental Protection Agency, is engaging American Samoa Community College students in the identification and selection of alternatives to single-use plastic food containers for use in food establishments and local businesses.
+Arizona State University, with the support of the NOAA Marine Debris Program, and in partnership with the American Samoa Environmental Protection Agency, engaged American Samoa Community College students in the identification and selection of alternatives to single-use food containers for use in food establishments and local businesses.

-In an effort to reduce the amount of marine debris and land-based sources of plastic pollution in American Samoa, Arizona State University aims to identify and implement culturally appropriate and sustainable alternatives to these single-use plastic food containers.
-American Samoa Community College students will explore the feasibility and options for possible alternatives, and work with local food establishments and convenience stores to implement them.
-The project will also encourage long-term change through intensive community outreach and media campaigns, and through the implementation of a “plastic free food provider” recognition program for local businesses.
+In an effort to reduce the amount of marine debris and land-based sources of pollution in American Samoa, Arizona State University identified and implemented culturally appropriate and sustainable alternatives to these food containers.
+American Samoa Community College students explored the feasibility and options for possible alternatives, and worked with local food establishments and convenience stores to voluntarily implement them.
+The project also encouraged long-term change through intensive community outreach and media campaigns, and through the implementation of a recognition program for local businesses.

 For more information about this project, visit the Marine Debris Program Clearinghouse.